Favourited 373 times

 This project has been a coming back to nature for us.
 We often have friends and friends of friends visiting, who experience the connection with nature and we would like to extend this invitation to a wider range of people.
 We have a vision of the farm slowly developing into a community.
 Electricity comes from the sun, water from the mountain and we produce a large portion of the food we consume.
 It has been a life long dream for us, but the realisation of this dream is not without its challenges.

-There are currently 6 of us living here.
-Mark (Father, soil scientist, businessman) and Sue (Mother, physiotherapist, tree popper), Thandu (father, operator of machinery and in-charge of the citrus orchard), Natasha (mother, part-time cheese maker and general helper), Tianna (daughter of Thandu and Natasha), Denzil (father, fixer of bikes, supports Thandu in farming activities.)
+There are currently 7 of us living here.
+Mark (Father, soil scientist, businessman) and Sue (Mother, physiotherapist, tree popper), Thandu (father, operator of machinery and in-charge of the citrus orchard), Natasha (mother, part-time cheese maker and general helper), Tianna and Maya (daughters of Thandu and Natasha), Denzil (father, fixer of bikes, supports Thandu in farming activities.), Neil (father, in charge of everything engineering on the farm)

 Help with Eco Projects